 NLP enables high recall, precision

-Figure: Workflow used by Schotland et al (2020).
+Figure: Workflow used by Schotland et al (2018).
 Linguamatics NLP was used to generate the Target-Adverse Event profiles (step 3) across FDA drug labels, mapping the AE to MedDRA.
 The authors performed an analysis of the Linguamatics NLP text-mining query.
-AE recall was increased with linguistic strategies e.g. morphological variants; spelling correction; matching across conjunctions; and precision was increased using linguistic context and utilising document regions.
+AE recall was increased with linguistic strategies e.g. morphological variants; spelling correction; matching across conjunctions; and precision was increased using linguistic context and utilizing document regions.
 The final query used for this study had a recall of 0.98, a precision of 0.94, and an F1 score of 0.96, when tested on 20 random drugs from this study used to train the query.
-When tested on 20 different random drugs from this study, the final query had a recall of 0.91, a precision of 0.90, and an F1 score of 0.90.
+When tested on 20 different random drugs from this study, the final query had a recall of 0.91, a precision of 0.90, and an F1 score of 0.90 (Schotland et al, 2021).

 Improving drug safety with AI/ML